Hiteshfukte/Python-Projects/README.md

 # Python-Projects
-This Is My Frist Year Projects That I have Made While Practicing
+#This Is My Frist Year Projects That I have Made While Practicing
-#1.Employer's Id
+#1Employer's Id

     class Employee:
         __id=0